MetOffice/git-working-practices/episodes/02-branching.md

 #### Pros

-- Each feature is developed away from `main` so you don't affect production code.
+- Developers create each feature  away from `main` so you don't affect production code.
-- Multiple features can be developed in parallel feature branches.
+- Developers can create many features in parallel feature branches.
 - It's a simple model that's easy for those new to git and your project.
 - Easy to set up with continuous integration testing and deployment.